Kavi812/basic-program/README.md

-Basic Pattern to learn easly to understand the puthon language
+Basic Pattern to learn easly to understand the pythonlanguage